GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 1. On the label toolbar, there is an option to move labels independently.
 Click on it to activate it.
 (Note: In some cases, the label toolbar might not be visible.
 In this case, turn it on by navigating to "View">"Toolbars">activate the Label toolbar)
 2. Click on the label you want to move.
 3. You will be prompted to select the primary key for joining with internal data storage.
-You do not need to change it, or select the ID of the feature and click on OK.
+You do not need to change it (you can select the ID field of the dataset) and click OK.
 4. Click on the label again, now you can move it freely.

+<video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_move_labels_independently
+.mp4"></video>

 :::

 :::{dropdown} Add labels to roads
 >When working with line features, the labels will align themselves parallel to the line representing the feature.

->VIDEO
+<video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_add_road_labels
+.mp4"></video>

 :::

+# Exporting and Importing Styles

+As we have already learned, the layers in QGIS are saved separately from the settings and styles of a QGIS Project.
+Therefore, it can be useful to

 # Examples for Map design

+>insert maps and discuss how to achieve this